 Should you upgrade Windows 7/8 to Windows 10

-PCFixShop belives that Windows 10 is a good deal better than Windows 8.1 for most desktop PC users.
+PCFixShop belives that Windows 10 is a good deal better than Windows 8.1 for all desktop PC users.
 But what if you’re still using Windows 7?

 Windows 10 vs Windows 7/8 – Performance

 One of the least talked about improvements of Windows 8, and subsequently Windows 10, is that it does include a raft of performance upgrades.

 Chief among these is bootup time, which is markedly quicker, while better hardware acceleration and a host of other tweaks mean general navigation feels nippier, too.
 Power management has also been improved, so mobile device battery life tends to be a little longer.

 Gaming performance is much more evenly matched, but with Windows 10 will come exclusive access to DirectX 12, which promises to unlock more performance from your existing hardware.

 It may seem like trivial stuff, but if there’s one single thing that's generally at the heart of the upgrades we make to our computers, it’s performance.
 So the fact that Windows 10 offer slow level noticable improvement on top of all its other features is definitely something to be happier about.

 Windows 10 vs Windows 7 – Design